 What we offer

-You will research according to your own interests, and in addition to regular supervision you will meet twice a term for dynamic colloquia, to discuss your research within a diverse group.
-There are also popular fortnightly student-led seminars run in conjunction with the research group in the History Department that incorporates History of Art as well as reading groups that coalesce around shared interests within the PHD cohort.
+You will research according to your own interests, and in addition to regular supervision you will meet twice a year for dynamic colloquia, to discuss your research within a diverse group.
+There are also reading groups that coalesce around shared interests within the PhD cohort.
 An annual student-organised symposium, to which high-profile speakers are invited, takes place each summer term.
 In addition, you will have the opportunity to join our termly international seminars in London and Zurich as part of our curatorial partnership with Zurich University of the Arts.
-You will benefit from free membership at our associate partner, the Institute of Contemporary Arts (ICA), in London.

 Over the course of your PhD you will also be involved in opportunities to communicate your work and network with other researchers, present a seminar, speak at conferences and workshops, and visit or host researchers from elsewhere.
 We hold our own SIAM student chapter allowing for participation at various national and international SIAM student conferences.

-Our PhD students go on to work in academia and other institutions as curators, gallery educators, writers as well as consolidate their development as artists, as postdoctoral researchers, but also quickly find employment in industries such as IT, defence, fraud detection, finance and banking.
+Our PhD students go on to work in academia and other institutions as curators, gallery educators, writers as well as consolidate their development as artists, as postdoctoral researchers, but also quickly find employment in other industries.